Avi-D-coder/concise_thoughts/content/post/Dear_Haskell.md

 # extra-deps: []
 ```

-This looks more like what were looking for, but what the fuck is a resolver.
+This looks more like what we're looking for, but what the fuck is a resolver.
 At the top of `stack.yaml` it reads:

 ```